Change First Is Still Good Advice

 Another suggestion was to go to a Christian bookstore and buy a copy of “Love Must Be Tough” by Dr. James Dobson.
-The book has helped many people who are in the process of losing a spouse through infidelity, alcohol or a number of related causes.
+The book has helped many people who are in the process of losing a spouse through infidelity, alcohol, or many related causes.

-One last suggestion as we left the building that night was that she start the Change First process by going home, awakening her husband and telling him that she cared for him.
+As we left the building that night I shared one more suggestion.
+It was that she start the Change First process by going home, awakening her husband, and telling him that she cared for him.
 In addition, she could tell him she wanted a better relationship and what she was willing to do to make some immediate changes.